narner/Analog-and-NeoPixel-LED-Strip-Control/DigitalLED-Controls/README.md

 ## Overview

-This sketch shows how you can use a simple switch and potentiometer to control the colors and number of lit pixels on an Adafruit NeoPixel strip (digital LED strip.
+This sketch shows how you can use a simple switch and potentiometer to control the colors and number of lit pixels on a digital <a href="https://www.adafruit.com/product/1376">Adafruit NeoPixel strip  </a>.

 The switch will toggle the strip between red and blue, and the potentiometer will control how many LEDs are lit-up on the strip.